Polyakov's formulation of $2d$ bosonic string theory: Introduction

-the ghost determinant $Z_{\rm Ghost}(g_\tau)$ being defined by \eqref{ghostdet} and $d\tau$ the Weil-Petersson measure.
+while the ghost determinant $Z_{\rm Ghost}(g_\tau)$ is defined by \eqref{ghostdet} and $d\tau$ is the Weil-Petersson measure.
 Notice that \eqref{introstringaction} is nothing but the partition function \eqref{ghostdet} for $D=c_{\rm M}$ free bosons extended to all possible values $D\leq 1$.
-The parameters in \eqref{defLQFT} are tuned in such a way that the global conformal anomaly of the product vanishes, hence ensuring Weyl invariance of the whole theory \eqref{partLQGintro}.
+The parameters in \eqref{defLQFT} are tuned in such a way that the global conformal anomaly of the product vanishes, hence ensuring Weyl invariance of the whole theory \eqref{intro-part}.
 In view of Theorem \ref{introweyl}, this gives the relation

-hence determining the value of $\gamma$ (encoded by $Q$) in terms of the central charge of the matter fields.
+hence determining the value of $\gamma$ (encoded by $Q$) in terms of the central charge ${\bf c_{\rm M}}$ of the matter fields.
 We refer to Section \ref{fullpartfct} for more explanations.

-The main result of this paper is the following: \begin{theorem}[Convergence of the partition function] For surfaces of genus ${\bf g}\geq 2$, the integral defining the partition function $Z_{\rm LQG}$ of \eqref{partLQGintro} converges for $\gamma\in]0,2]$, that is for $\mathbf{c}_{\rm M}\leq 1$. \end{theorem}
+The main result of this paper is the following: \begin{theorem}[Convergence of the partition function] For surfaces of genus ${\bf g}\geq 2$, the integral defining the partition function $Z_{\rm LQG}$ of \eqref{intro-part} converges for $\gamma\in]0,2]$, that is for $\mathbf{c}_{\rm M}\leq 1$. \end{theorem}

 The integral defining $Z_{\rm LQG}$ in the case $\mathbf{c}_{\rm M}=0$ corresponds to the case of {\it pure gravity} (i.e. no matter), $\mathbf{c}_{\rm M}=-2$ to uniform spanning trees and $\mathbf{c}_{\rm M}=1$ (equivalently $D=1$) to noncritical strings (or $D=2$ string theory).
 As far as we know, this is the first proof of convergence of string theory on hyperbolic surfaces with fixed genus.